nmccloskey/DIAAD/README.md

 ## Measures

-The POWERS coding system addresses the need to assess language abilities in conversation for people with aphasia.
+The POWERS coding system addresses the need to assess language abilities (particularly lexical retrieval) in conversation for people with aphasia.
 DIAAD facilitates quantification of the following subset of POWERS variables for both the clinician and client (see the [POWERS](https://doi.org/10.3233/ACS-2013-20107) manual for full details):

    - **filled pauses** - disfluencies like "um", "uh", "er", etc.
    - **speech units** - these more or less map onto non-punctuation tokens excluding filled pauses